 The fact that I am sitting here and being able to share my story after such a tragic event is truly a blessing.
 I was the typical troubled teenager that lived in the fast lane.
 I had lost my father to Brain Cancer in 1999, two years prior to the accident and was very angry at the world.
 Nothing really mattered to me in life, and I had no dreams or plans for my future.
 My life was from day to day.
 I was going to school, but I was suspended more then attending school.

-The doctors told my Mom that I would probably never walk or even be the same person.
+The doctors told my family that I would probably never walk or even be the same person.
 I had spent over 18 months in the hospital going to physical, speech, and occupational therapy.
-While in the hospital I was tutored so that I was able to graduate high school with my class.
-After I was able to live home I continued to go for therapy for over two years.
-I went to Suffolk Community College and earned my Associates degree from 2005-2008 in a wheelchair.
-When completed I decided that I wanted to go away to college to live on campus, so I moved upstate to Pace University in Westchester and graduated with a Bachelor’s degree in Technology Systems.
-It has taken a lot of determination and hard work to get where I am today.
-This does not count all of the surgeries that I had to have.
+After 6 months when I started to come around, I had my teachers from my high school come to the hospital and teach me so I could graduate with my class.
+After being able to live home I continued to go for therapy.
+When I was strong enough I decided to go to Suffolk Community College and earned my Associates degree from 2005-2008 in a wheelchair, while continually going to the gym.
+Shortly after graduating with my associates I decided that I wanted to go away to college to live on campus, so I moved upstate to Pace University in Westchester and graduated with a Bachelor’s degree in Technology Systems in 2010.
+Immediately after getting my Bachelors I went to graduate school to further my education in Computer Science from Pace University in New York city in 2012.

 After finishing up graduate school, I moved to Long Beach while still doing my internship in New York City.
 After a year of living in Long Beach I decided I wanted to live down in Florida, for the cold weather was really getting to me.
 My body contracts in the cold and I knew that my quality of life would be much better in warmer weather.